lucashfreitas/blog-lucasfsantos/content/pages/about.md

 I have experience as a Software Developer working with different stacks and programming languages following agile methods for 6 years.
 I am quick to understand business requirements, learn new technologies and deliver practical solutions.
 Besides technical skills, I am friendly, communicative and work well within a team.

 In the most part of job positions I was involved directly in all SDLC, from the business requirements to the deployment.
 I consider my self a self-taught developer as I am always updated with latest technologies/tools ([here is how I do it](https://lucasfsantos.com/5-tips-to-become-a-better-developer)).
-I had to learn and implement new tools in the most part of roles that I have been working.
+I had to learn and implement new tools in the most part of roles that I have been working on.

 For the last two years I have been working mainly with: